 - (A) Extraordinary Circumstances.
 In extraordinary circumstances, the WBC is permitted to amend the rulebook at any time.
-Rule amendments made prior to the next January 1st publication of the rulebook shall be approved by a minimum of seven voting members of the WBC are effective immediately upon publication on the official WBC Internet site at www.WorldBarefootCouncil.com. - (B) Federation Technical Rules.
+Rule amendments made prior to the next January 1st publication of the rulebook shall be approved by a minimum of seven voting members of the WBC are effective immediately upon publication on the official WBC web site. - (B) Federation Technical Rules.
 For WBC RC or RL tournaments, no federation may adopt technical rules that conflict with these WBC technical rules.
-Wherever such conflicts exist, those conflicting federation technical rule(s) shall not apply or the scores shall not be valid for submission to WBC.
+Wherever such conflicts exist, those conflicting federation technical rule(s) shall not apply or the scores shall not be valid for submission to WBC. - (C) Exceptions to the Rules.
+In appropriate circumstances, the Council may create exceptions to these Rules, whenever necessary.
+Such exceptions are effective upon notification via an announcement on the WBC web site.